LANXDEV/tsfin/README.md

 ## Acknowledgements

-Time Series Finance has been developed at [Lanx Capital Investimentos](https://www.lanxcapital.com/) since 2016.
+Time Series Finance has been developed at [Lanx Capital Investimentos](https://www.lanxcapital.com/) since 2016, serving as base for our internal frameworks.
+It wouldn't be possible without the support and insight provided by our team of
+analysts:

+- Tulio Ribeiro
+- Eduardo Thiele
+- Pedro Coelho
+- Humberto Nardiello

 ## License